-Refer to note 2 - Significant accounting policies and note 8 - Intangible assets and goodwill, to the consolidated financial statements.
+Refer to note 2 - Material accounting policies and note 8 - Intangible assets and goodwill, to the consolidated financial statements.

-As at July 31, 2023, the Company had intellectual property of \$4.9 million.
+As at July 31, 2024, the Company had intellectual property of \$4,888,000.
 This intellectual property is still under development and not yet ready for use, and is therefore not yet amortized.

-For these intangible assets not yet ready for use, management performs an annual impairment test.
-Management determines whether impairment exists by assessing whether the carrying amount of these intangible assets exceeds their recoverable amount.
+For these intangible assets not yet ready for use, management carries out annually an impairment test.
+Management determines whether there is impairment by evaluating whether the carrying value of these intangible assets exceeds their recoverable amount.